containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 On Linux, you can install Podman natively.
 See: [Installing Podman on Linux](https://podman.io/getting-started/installation#installing-on-linux).

+Containers are a Linux technology.
-On macOS and Windows, Podman requires to run in a virtual machine.
+On macOS and Windows, Podman requires to run in a Linux virtual machine.
 Podman Desktop helps you installing Podman and initializing a Podman machine:

 1. Open Podman Desktop **Dashboard**